 ASAPS predicts non-surgical fat-zappers such as Zerona and CoolSculpting by Zeltiq will only continue to increase in popularity over the next year, and technological improvements will likely make these and other non-invasive fat reduction procedures more effective.

-However, the organization reminds consumers that for the foreseeable future, minimally invasive surgical liposuction will remain the most effective method for permanent fat reduction.
+However, the organization reminds consumers that for the foreseeable future, minimally invasive surgical liposuction will remain the most effective method for long-lasting fat reduction.